anudeep22003/Task-Time/program_notes.md

 - [] Asking for extra time and restarting again does not remember the amount of time passed in the previous iteration.

 Current task in focus
-- [x] allow me to duplicate a task to tomorrow
-- [] allow deletion of tasks
-- [] when event is done give user option to add a follow-up event that comes from the previous one.